 A great close up look and the detail in black granite.
 Some variations of black granite have a gray tent in the direct sunlight.
 For more countertop ideas ee our post on honed granite countertops and soapstone countertops.

 Grey Granite Countertops

-Grey granite is an excellent choice if you are looking for a neutral granite colors that will hide stains or scratches on your counters.
-A major benefit of grey granite is that it goes with almost any color scheme and find decor and accessories for your kitchen is a breeze with this mild granite color.
+Grey granite is an excellent choice if you are looking for neutral granite colors that will hide stains or scratches on your counters.
+A major benefit of grey granite is that it goes with almost any color scheme and finding decor and accessories for your kitchen is a breeze with this mild granite color.